 - Connect to a server in the country you’d like an IP address for.

 - You now have a country-specific IP address and should be able to access that country’s geo-blocked content.
 If you’re still having problems, try clearing your browser’s cookies and cache, then refreshing the page.

 PAID VPN COVERAGE FOR FREE: Do you only need a VPN for a short time?
-If so, you can take advantage of ExpressVPN’s 30-day money-back guarantee.
+If so, you can take advantage of NordVPN’s 30-day money-back guarantee.
 You’ll be asked to pay upfront but can cancel during this period for a full refund, no questions asked.
 This effectively lets you try the service out, risk-free, for a month.

 Choosing the right VPN for getting a foreign IP address

 Choosing a VPN isn’t as simple as it should be.
 There are a plethora of services to consider, and new ones appear all the time.
 To make things easier, when finding the best VPNs for getting a foreign IP address, I’ve only considered services meeting all of the criteria below: